Rent-seeking: Illegal

+Economic effects

-Rent-seeking can prove costly to economic growth; high rent-seeking activity makes more rent-seeking attractive because of the natural and growing returns that one sees as a result of rent-seeking.
-Thus organizations value rent-seeking over productivity.
-In this case, there are very high levels of rent-seeking with very low levels of output.
+Rent-seeking can prove costly to economic growth; high rent-seeking activity makes rent-seeking more attractive due to the natural and growing returns that result from it.
+Thus, organizations value rent-seeking over productivity.
+In this case, there are very high levels of rent-seeking, accompanied by very low levels of output.
 Rent-seeking may grow at the cost of economic growth because rent-seeking by the state can easily hurt innovation.
 Ultimately, public rent-seeking hurts the economy the most because innovation drives economic growth.

 Government agents may initiate rent-seeking, as by soliciting bribes or other favors from the individuals or firms that stand to gain from having special economic privileges, which opens up the possibility of exploitation of the consumer.
 It has been shown that rent-seeking by bureaucracy can push up the cost of production of public goods.
-It has also been shown that rent-seeking by tax officials may cause loss in revenue to the public exchequer.
+It has also been shown that rent-seeking by tax officials may cause a loss in revenue to the public exchequer.

 Mançur Olson traced the historic consequences of rent seeking in The Rise and Decline of Nations.
 As a country becomes increasingly dominated by organized interest groups, it loses economic vitality and falls into decline.
 Olson argued that countries that have a collapse of the political regime and the interest groups that have coalesced around it can radically improve productivity and increase national income because they start with a clean slate in the aftermath of the collapse.
-An example of this is Japan after World War Two.
-But new coalitions form over time, once again shackling society in order to redistribute wealth and income to themselves.
-However, social and technological changes have allowed new enterprises and groups to emerge.
+An example of this is Japan after World War II.
+But new coalitions form over time, once again shackling society to redistribute wealth and income to themselves.
+However, social and technological changes have enabled the emergence of new enterprises and groups.

 A study by Laband and John Sophocleus in 1988 estimated that rent-seeking had decreased total income in the US by 45 percent.
-Both Dougan and Tullock affirm the difficulty of finding the cost of rent-seeking.
-Rent-seekers of government-provided benefits will in turn spend up to that amount of benefit in order to gain those benefits, in the absence of, for example, the collective-action constraints highlighted by Olson.
-Similarly, taxpayers lobby for loopholes and will spend the value of those loopholes, again, to obtain those loopholes (again absent collective-action constraints).
+Both Dougan and Tullock acknowledge the difficulty in determining the cost of rent-seeking.
+Rent-seekers of government-provided benefits will, in turn, spend up to that amount of benefit to gain those benefits, in the absence of, for example, the collective-action constraints highlighted by Olson.
+Similarly, taxpayers lobby for loopholes and will spend the value of those loopholes, again, to obtain those loopholes (again, absent collective-action constraints).
 The total of wastes from rent-seeking is then the total amount from the government-provided benefits and instances of tax avoidance (valuing benefits and avoided taxes at zero).
 Dougan says that the "total rent-seeking costs equal the sum of aggregate current income plus the net deficit of the public sector".